FAQ: What do the different fields in an annotation feature class mean?

 The Annotation Class the annotation belongs to.
 For each annotation class there is one related symbol in the Symbol Collection that stores the symbology for that Annotation Class.
-You can edit the Annotation Classes in ArcCatalog by right-clicking on the annotation feature class, then selecting properties, and then clicking on the Annotation Classes tab.
+You can edit the Annotation Classes in ArcCatalog by right-clicking the annotation feature class, selecting properties, and clicking the Annotation Classes tab.

 This is the ID of the symbol from the Symbol Collection for that annotation element.
-You can find the different symbols for the annotation feature class in the Symbol Collection listed on the Annotation Tab of the annotation feature class properties in ArcCatalog.
-The ID number in this field will correspond with the number in parentheses you see in the Symbol Collection.
+You can find the different symbols for the annotation feature class in the Symbol Collection listed on the Annotation tab of the annotation feature class properties in ArcCatalog.
+The ID number in this field corresponds with the number in parentheses in the Symbol Collection.
 A value of -1 in the annotation attribute table means that the symbol is stored inline and contains values that fall outside of the Symbol Collection's properties.
-Using symbols from the Symbol Collection allows you to quickly change annotation symbology when editing in ArcMap.
+Using symbols from the Symbol Collection allows one to quickly change annotation symbology when editing in ArcMap.
 It also improves the performance of the annotation because it optimizes annotation storage.

 Specifies the status of the annotation.
 'Placed' or 'Unplaced'.
 'Unplaced' annotation shows up in the 'Unplaced Annotation Window'.